oprypin/nightly.link/README.md

 ## Authorization

 Because GitHub doesn't provide any permanent and public links to an artifact, this service redirects to time-limited links that GitHub can give to the application -- only on behalf of an authenticated user that has access to the repository.
-So, whenever someone downloads an artifact from a repository that you had added, this service uses a token that GitHub had given when you authorized.
+So, whenever someone downloads an artifact from a repository that you had added, this service uses a token that is associated with your installation of the GitHub App.

 ### [nightly.link][app] as an [Installed GitHub App][installations]